brunokeymolen/nn20db-word2vec/README.md

   (local search or proxy)
 ```

-**Phase 1 design principle:** all word-to-vector lookup and vector arithmetic is
+**Design principle/scope of demo:** all word-to-vector lookup and vector arithmetic is
 done on Linux.
 Linux sends a single 300-dimensional float32 query vector to
 the ESP32-S3 over the network.
-The ESP32-S3 is search-only in phase 1.
+The ESP32-S3 is search-only.

 ## Hardware